wp-plugins/ideas/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Ideas is an extremely simple way to manage ideas in your WordPress admin.

+I used to just use WordPress' default "Draft" feature to manage post ideas, plugin ideas, etc. But I was always afraid I'd accidenally publish a draft, and the drafts are included right within the rest of the posts.

+It's a messy solution, and far from ideal.

+"Ideas" is a step in the right direction, a super simple post type I've been using for a while to keep my ideas separate from my content and media.

+I made a plugin for myself so I didn't have to re-write the post type every time I set up a new site, and also so that my Ideas post type was theme-agnostic.

+This is that plugin, and I've got lots of plans to make it better!

 == Installation ==